Home

 Jacob

-He has his brother's vengeful anger following behind him and with the path of uncertainty lying before him.
-Will Jacob have the faith to stay true to his newly discovered purpose, or will he waver and try to take his destiny into his own hands?
+Now we have Jacob (who once had the benefits and the privileges of his father's great estate) has now found himself, being sent on his way, all alone and on foot.
+Not only that, he also has his brother's vengeful anger following closely behind him, as he begins his journey on a path of uncertainty.
+I wonder?
+Will Jacob have the faith to stay true to his newly discovered purpose, or will he waver, and try to take his destiny into his own hands?

 (Bible Study Online Article Covers : Genesis 28:1-9)